 Step 1: Soak 2 cups of shredded, unsweetened coconut in water for two hours.
 Push the coconut shreds into the water to prevent it from floating on top.

 Step 2: Place the soaked coconut shreds in your blender with about 4 cups of water.
 Add the dates.

 Step 3: Blend on high for about 50 seconds or until you don’t have any more date pieces.
 After you are done blending, you’ll have a thick white liquid with lot of froth on top.
-I recommend using a high-speed blender like the Vitamix for making this coconut milk recipe.
+I recommend using a high-speed blender (see my blender recommendations) for making this coconut milk recipe.

 Step 4: Strain the coconut milk through a nut milk bag or use a fine sieve.
 Collect the white liquid in a clean container.
 Using a nut milk bag will allow you to get more of the milk, but it may be slightly messier.

 If you are going to use a sieve, use a spoon to scrape the bottom of the sieve to remove built-up coconut pulp.
 Once all of the coconut milk has been drained, remove the pulp before adding more milk to be strained.
 You can use a large spoon to press the coconut pulp into the sieve and get more of the milk.

 The finished product will yield about 4 cups of fresh coconut milk.
 Store in the refrigerator in a sealed glass container (mason jars are perfect for this) and try to use within a week.
 Give it a good shake if separation occurs.